Staraya Russa: Late modern period

-Soviet authority in Staraya Russa was established on November 5(18), 1917.
+Soviet authority in Staraya Russa was established in November 1917.
 In August 1927, the uyezds were abolished and, effective October 1, 1927, Starorussky District was established, with the administrative center in Staraya Russa.
 Novgorod Governorate was abolished as well and the district became a part of Novgorod Okrug of Leningrad Oblast.
 On July 23, 1930, the okrugs were abolished and the districts were directly subordinated to the oblast.

 World War II

 On September 19, 1939, Staraya Russa was elevated in status to that of a town of oblast significance and thus ceased to be a part of the district.

-The town was occupied by the Germans between August 9, 1941 and February 18, 1944.
+The town was occupied by the Germans from August 9, 1941 until its liberation on February 18, 1944 by Red Army units during the Staraya Russa–Novorzhev offensive.
 The Germans operated the Dulag 110 prisoner-of-war camp in the town.
-Totally destroyed during the war, it was later restored.
+The town was heavily damaged during the occupation and later received the title of City of Military Glory in 2015.

 On July 5, 1944, Staraya Russa was transferred to newly established Novgorod Oblast and remained there ever since.